 Rounding with decimals is usually required after a calculation or a measurement.
 After a calculation, knowing whether to round up or down is very dependent on circumstances.
-For example, if you calculate that you need 4.2 vehicles to carry a group of people then would need to round up.
-If, on the other hand, you calculated that you had enough money to buy everyone 2.8 drinks, then you would need to round down.
-There are more examples below.

 Note: You will find rounding decimals worksheets listed at the foot of this page.

 Example 1: It costs $1.25 to download a song.
 You have $12.00.
 How many songs can you download?

 Solution: Divide $12.00 by $1.25 to get 9.6 songs.
 We will not be able to buy .6 of a song (just a bit of a song).
 In this case we need to round down to get an answer of 9 songs

 Example 2: The floor area of a room is 100 square feet.
 The floor is to be replaced with hardwood which comes in packs of 16 square feet.
 How many packs are required?

 Solution: Divide 100 sq. ft. by 16 sq. ft. to get 6.25 packs of hardwood.
 We cannot buy .25 of a pack so we need to round up to find that 7 packs are required.